orpuente/soccer_stats/README.md

 - `add name goals assits`
 - `del name`

 The CLI shows a table of statistics that updates dynamically as you input commands.
+It uses a Finite State Machine to parse the commands and show auto-completion suggestions as you are typing.